 Figure 1: Histograms of relative nuclear DNA content of domestic chicken red blood cells, as an internal reference standard (peak 1) and Pygoscelis antarctica erythrocytes (peak 2) from: A) female individual (ID 6); B) male individual (ID 17).
 In the inset table, information about the mean fluorescence of both sample and standard G1 peaks is given, as well as, the DNA index (DI), genome size (pg/2C) and CV value (%).

 Table 1: Genome size estimations of male and female individuals of Pygoscelis antarctica and P. papua.
 The results are presented as mean and standard deviation of the mean (SD).
 Also, for each species, the genome size difference between male and female estimates are provided.
 In brackets is given the mean genome size of each sex, if only the samples analysed using molecular sexing are considered.
-Different letters reveal statistically significant differences at P < 0.05 after Tukey’s test.
+Different letters reveal statistically significant differences at P < 0.05 after Tukey test.